ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-controller/animation-graph-asset.md

 <!-- TODO: TEXT IS OUTDATED -->

 Right click into the main area to open a context menu.
 Here you select which nodes to add to the graph.
-Every graph requires at least an [output node (TODO)](anim-nodes-output.md), a model space conversion node and a node to sample a clip, for example a [play single clip node (TODO)](anim-nodes-playclip.md).
+Every graph requires at least an [output node (TODO)](anim-nodes-output.md), a model space conversion node and a node to sample a clip, for example a play single clip node.
 Once the graph samples two different clips you also need a combine poses node.

 ### Connecting Nodes